Robertfarb/whiteboarding-curriculum/application-materials/github/github.md

 - HackerRank, CodeWars, Project Euler, or other "challenge" problem solutions
 - Code from a personal project from before a/A

-Once you have solutions to your algorithms projects up, you should star that repo as well.
+Once you have solutions to your algorithms projects up, you should pin that repo as well.